j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 #' @param basedir Character scalar for the base directory containing IDATs.
 #' @param controls Character vector for control sample names found in \code{name_col}.
 #' @param outdir Character scalar for output directory.
+#' @param chr Character vector indicating chromosomes to plot in genome plots.
+If provided, an additional
+#'   set of genome plots will be created with only these chromosomes.
 #' @param exclude_regions GRanges object containing regions to exclude from the CN plots.
 #' @param detail_regions GRanges object containing regions to label.
 #' @param array_type Character scalar indicating more array type.
 Options are "450k", "EPIC", or "overlap" for